Today a brick wall crumbled when I found the birth and baptism of Bruno Kirschstein,

 I need, of course, to keep working on the parish registers before and after the roll I completed today to see if there are other siblings.
 But I already found a marriage record for his parents and birth and death dates for his mother in the IGI.

-I know there are more Kirschsteins and Brauns just waiting for me to find them.
+I know there are more Kirschsteins and Brauns just waiting for me to find them, now that I have the birth and baptism of Bruno Kirschstein.
+I hope I see more activity on the Kirschstein thread at Linkpendium, too.
 Stay tuned!